Testing Complex LLM Applications¶

 This approach has been used for production applications.
 We have seen a couple things worth noting:

-2. If you use any local models and don't preload those, VCR.py will capture the call to download the models weights, configuration, etc. Even for small models, this can be a couple hundred megabytes, and it could be gigabytes of data for even small models like Phi or Llama3 7B.
+in your decorators, your API keys will be in the cassette.
+You can replace these with fake credentials or you can just de-auth the now-public keys. - If you use any local models and don't preload those, VCR.py will capture the call to download the models weights, configuration, etc. Even for small models, this can be a couple hundred megabytes, and it could be gigabytes of data for even small models like Phi or Llama3 7B.
 This is particularly problematic for GitHub as you'll quickly exceed file size caps, even if you're using LFS.

-3. There is a bug in VCR.py 6.0.1 in some limited circumstances if you use async code.
+- There is a bug in VCR.py 6.0.1 in some limited circumstances if you use async code.

-4. This is obviously Python-only.
+- This is obviously Python-only.
 Presumably there are similar libraries for other languages and web client libraries.